-This submission policy is intended to better inform individuals seeking to contribute towards the University of St Andrews Law Journal (the ‘Journal’), its publications, or for special inclusion on our website (pending arrangements with editorial staff).
-The submission policy thus covers all articles of work – primarily ‘abstracts’ for investigative papers’, and ‘final papers’ – submitted by students of the University of St Andrews, special guest contributors, and other academics or individuals with particular association and/or interest to furthering the Journal’s corpus of works (of which contact/prior arrangement with senior members of the editorial staff is expected).
+This submission policy is intended to better inform individuals seeking to contribute towards the publications of the St Andrews Law Journal (the ‘Journal’).
+The submission policy thus covers all articles of work – primarily ‘abstracts’, and ‘final papers’ – submitted by students of the University of St Andrews, special guest contributors, and other academics or individuals with particular association and/or interest to furthering the Journal’s corpus of works (of which contact/prior arrangement with the Managing Editors is expected).

 (1) Notice of Compilation